 #2: It May Lead To Further Interventions

 But if a membrane sweep doesn’t bring on labour and your care provider doesn’t support waiting for labour to begin spontaneously, you are more likely to have a medical induction.

-If your body and baby aren’t ready for labour to begin, then chances are you will have more interventions, such as forceps or vacuum assisted birth, or even a c-section.
+If your body and baby weren’t ready for labour to begin, you may end up with more interventions, such as forceps or vacuum assisted birth, or even a c-section.

 #3: It Can Be Painful